yash-tatvic/amplitude-dev-center/docs/data/sources/nami.md

 - You must enable this integration in each Amplitude project you want to use it in.
 - You need a paid plan with Nami to enable this integration.
-- Before setting up this integration, please make sure that you are identifying your users in Nami using the same User_Ids that you also use in Amplitude. using the same User_Ids in both solutions.
-If your user IDs don’t match up, Amplitude won’t be able to match and merge survey response data with product usage data of the same user.
+- Make sure that you indentify users in Nami using the same user identifier you use in Amplitude.
+If the user IDs don’t match, Amplitude can't match and merge survey response data with product use data of the same user.

 ## Amplitude setup